 Cycling in Lauwersmeer National Park

 In addition to many hiking trails, there are also many cycling paths in the park.
 At the Activity Center, you can get a map with many cycling itineraries.
 You can, for example, bike around the Lauwersmeer.
-This is about 44 kilometers (27.3 miles) long and highly recommended.
+This is about 44 kilometers (27.3 miles) long and is highly recommended.

 In addition, you can also choose to discover more beautiful places in the province of Groningen by bike from Lauwersoog, such as Pieterburen and Zoutkamp.

 I grew up in the province of Groningen and I used to go to the Lauwersmeer with my family in the summer.
 It’s a great place to go for a swim.
 There are several beaches (for example, between Activities Center Lauwersnest and Lauwersoog and near Oostmahorn on the west side) and these beaches are rarely crowded.